-The South Central Muddogs' stadium is the DeLand High School football field in DeLand Florida.
-The school agreed to let the director use the field if he paid for the stadium to be refurbished after filming.
+The South Central Muddogs' stadium is the DeLand High School football field in DeLand, Florida.
+The school agreed to let the director use the field if he paid for the stadium to be refurnished after filming.

-When the film was released in November of 1998 it was preceded by the trailer for Star Wars: Episode I - The Phantom Menace (1999).
-Many Star Wars fans who weren't fans of Adam Sandler paid the full admission price and sat through the trailer, then left the theater.
+When the film was released in November of 1998, it was preceded by the trailer for Star Wars: Episode I - The Phantom Menace (1999).
+Many Star Wars fans who were not fans of Adam Sandler paid the full admission price and sat through the trailer, then left the theater.

 Suzanne Lloyd Hayes, granddaughter of silent screen star Harold Lloyd, filed a $50 million dollar lawsuit against the Walt Disney Company in 2000, claiming that this movie was plagiarized from Lloyd's silent film classic The Freshman (1925).
 By 2002, the courts had ruled against her.